 The model suggests that the user mainly focuses on judging if a product is useful, usable, desirable, findable, accessible, credible, and valuable.

 Keeping those aspects in mind while designing a website or an app will help you to expect the user experience that your user aims for and design for it in the best way possible.

 If it’s not UX design, then what is it

 Steve Jobs gave the perfect answer to this question when he was asked what he does as a UX designer, he said: “I play the orchestra.”
 The conductor doesn’t’ write the music sheet or play it.
 But he tends to bring out the best of it.

 Another good example is a movie director.
 He doesn’t write the story, shoots the scenes, or recorded the sound.
 He takes it all directs it in a way that will provoke a certain feeling in the audience.

-User designers don’t create the experience, but it can be molded and directed.
+UX designers don’t create the experience, but it can be molded and directed.
 A great director will bring out the best in a story, while a bad one can ruin it.
 The same goes for UX designers.
 They cannot fundamentally control every detail of the experience, but they can influence it, and direct it.

-A tip for user experience directors
+A tip for UX directors

 When designing for a user experience, try to understand your user’s expectations deeply and then exceed it.